Bit-Nation/BITNATION-Constitution/README.md

 This poem was found on the BITNATION forum a few weeks after BITNATION was created.
 It was posted anonymously.
 A few minor revisions have been made from the original poem, which we've integrated as the framework for our constitution.

-These 10 lines (each corresponding to an article) were preserved on the Ethereum blockchain during the creation of our Decentralized Borderless Voluntary Nation (DBVN).
+These 10 lines (each corresponding to an article) were preserved on the Ethereum blockchain in January 2016 during the creation of our Decentralized Borderless Voluntary Nation (DBVN) contract.
 The articles are intentionally broad because they’ll live forever on the blockchain.
 However, we can continuously update the interpretation of what the articles mean, and how to implement them.
+Below, there's a list of links for further reading and additional resources.

 To contribute to the content of one of the articles, open an issue, or do a pull request.